Deploying a Next.js app with Docker and AWS Elastic Beanstalk

 Stage: Installing dependencies

-We copy the and files into the Docker image in an directory.
-These two files are the files that dependency manager uses to keep track of the dependency tree for your project.
-Then we install our dependencies in (in the image).
+We copy the package.json and yarn.lock files into the Docker image in an /app directory.
+These two files are the files that yarn dependency manager uses to keep track of the dependency tree for your project.
+Then we install our dependencies in /app/node_modules (in the image).

 Stage: Building

-We also copy the content of the host directory (that's the directory on your computer that contains the and the rest of your Next.js files) into the image.
-We run (or ) to generate an optimized version of our Next.js application for production.
+We also copy the content of the host directory (that's the directory on your computer that contains the Dockerfile and the rest of your Next.js files) into the image.
+We run yarn build (or npm run build) to generate an optimized version of our Next.js application for production.

 Stage: Production